anwar1406/c-GNSS/README.md

 # c-GNSS
 Characterization of a GNSS station

-**c-GNSS** is a Python package for daily and weekly performance analysis of GNSS station/network.
+**c-GNSS** is a Python package for daily and weekly performance analysis of the GNSS station/network.
 This module uses processed GNSS data from RTKLIB, Teqc, GAMIT/GLOBK and PPP-ARISEN  to generate insightful plots and visualizations, helping analyze the quality of GNSS station.

 ## Features